ShashiLakshan/network-analyzer/README.md

 # network-analyzer
-This Java application is designed to monitor a configurable directory for newly added CSV files, extract network connection data, and continuously analyze the most accessed domains in near real-time.
+A Java application that monitors a directory for CSV files containing network connection records, parses them, and periodically generates reports of the top 10 most frequently accessed domains.

+## Architecture
+The application follows a layered architecture with clear separation of concerns:
+### Components
+- **Main**: Entry point that initializes all components
+- **ConfigLoader**: Loads configuration from properties file
+- **DirectoryWatcher**: Monitors a directory for new CSV files
+- **FileHandler**: Handles new files and coordinates parsing and aggregation
+- **Parser**: Parses CSV files into NetworkRecord objects
+- **Aggregator**: Aggregates records and periodically generates reports
+- **FileUtils**: Utility for checking file stability

 ## Prerequisites
 - Java 17 or later